 Step 2: Install Docker via SNAP

-In all modern Ubuntu systems, Snap is available as a pre-configured package manager to use for installing a wide range of applications in an isolated environment.
-So, on your command terminal, just run the given command and you will have the latest version of Docker.
+In all modern Ubuntu systems, Snap is a pre-configured package manager for installing many applications in an isolated environment.
+So, on your command terminal, just run the given command, and you will have the latest version of Docker.

 sudo snap install docker

-The process could take some as SNAP downloads all the required files for setting up Docker.
+The process could take some time as SNAP downloads all the required files to set up Docker.

 Step 3: Create a Docker Group

-Unlike Docker installation using the APT package manager SNAP will not create a group called ‘docker’ by default.
-And we need it, if we want to use the Docker command without sudo.
-Therefore, use the given command to add a group called – Docker.
+Unlike a Docker installation, which uses the APT package manager, SNAP will not create a group called ‘docker’ by default.
+However, we need it to use the Docker command without sudo.
+Therefore, use the command given to add a group called Docker.

 sudo addgroup --system docker